 Caring for a newborn can hurt your neck and upper back.
-This stretch series was designed by Femina owner, Heather Jeffcoat, DPT, to correct postural issues that have to do with baby feeding.
-Read more here.
+This stretch series was designed as a vital step toward proper self care after cesarean section by Femina owner, Heather Jeffcoat, DPT, to correct postural issues that have to do with baby feeding.

 Chest openers and biceps stretch:

 - Clasp her hands behind the low back (A)